-In accordance with the Ministry of Training, College and Universities binding directive on Tuition and Ancillary Fees, students who submit formal written notification of withdrawal to the Registrar’s Office, within 10 business days of the beginning of the semester are entitled to a refund of tuition and ancillary fees as follows:
+In accordance with the Ministry of Advanced Education and Skills Development binding directive on Tuition and Ancillary Fees, full-time domestic students who submit formal written notification of withdrawal to the Registrar's Office, within 10 business days of the beginning of the semester are entitled to a refund of tuition and ancillary fees as follows:

 - Students who submit a formal notification of withdrawal from a full-time program of instruction within 10 days of the beginning of the semester or the beginning of the period for which the student paid fees, are entitled to a refund of the full tuition and ancillary fees for the semester or program period less $500.00, and a refund in full of any tuition and ancillary fees paid in advance for subsequent semesters